Your Privacy Matters

 The limitation of crystal balls in inventory management

 If you asked most supply chain professionals what super power they would most like, the ability to see the future would probably come fairly high up the list.
 Uncertainty – of demand, but also of lead times, failure rates, pricing, exchange rates, and many other variables – creates a high percentage of the headaches which supply chain professionals have to deal with on a daily basis.
+This makes forecasting a critical focus.

 But how much would 20-20 foresight really help?
 Ask Oedipus’s father!
-He got 100% forecast accuracy from the Oracle at Delphi, but little good it did him.
-(1) Amongst the many forecasting methodologies used by modern professionals, consulting high priestesses in Greece doesn’t normally feature too highly.
+He got 100% forecast accuracy from the Oracle at Delphi, but little good it did him.1 Amongst the many forecasting methodologies used by modern professionals, consulting high priestesses in Greece doesn’t normally feature too highly.
 But the Oedipus story illustrates an important limitation of forecasts: when you don’t have all the details, knowing what the future holds is not as useful as you think.
 This principle is very important in inventory management.

-inventory optimization.
+For the non-specialist, it can be tempting to think that forecasting is the challenge with inventory optimization.
 If only we knew what demand is going to be, goes the thinking, we could always have just enough inventory.
 There are two major dangers with this argument:

 1. Forecasts are almost always wrong due to the inherent unpredictability of the future